 Genetic Evaluation, Testing and Counseling Services

 Advances in genetics have made it possible to determine your risk of developing a hereditary cancer or a genetic disorder.
-In addition, prenatal tests can detect inherited disorders and abnormalities, such as neural tube defects, Down syndrome and cystic fibrosis.
+Prenatal tests also can detect inherited disorders and abnormalities, such as neural tube defects, Down syndrome and cystic fibrosis in a developing fetus.

 Our certified UC Irvine Health genetics counselors and medical geneticists are experts in diagnosing hereditary conditions and in educating people about the risk of passing them to their offspring.